PennyLeScroche/PennyLeScroche.github.io/fortune-favors.md

 #### Mercies

-**Mercies** are gained through catastrophic failure, or as the GM allows.
+**Mercies** are gained through datastrophic failure, or as the GM allows.
 Mercies can be spent to reroll a die as long as you are not currently over 18.

 #### Laying it all on the line